By D Mitchell

 Platinum has seen a recent dramatic fall in price.
-In fact in just over 2 weeks from 1st June 2018 the noble metal has crashed from $910.00 to a low today of US$ 798.50 a near 12.25% fall.
+From 1st June to 3rd July 2018 the noble metal crashed from $910.00 to a low of US$ 798.50 a near 12.25% fall.
+Just over a month later (as at 13 August 2018), it is still hovering below US$830 – AUD $1136.67 thanks to the Aussie Dollar exchange rate.
 What indeed could be causing this overwhelming rout?

 Please see technical analysis triple bottom chart below: